923b31ec home slide 2

 2. Impaired social skills – When emojis substitute for facial expressions, effective transmission suffers.

-3. Cyberbullying – Sadly, even in video playgrounds, bullies exist.
+3. Cyberbullying – Sadly, even in virtual playgrounds, bullies exist.

 4. Sleep deprivation – Netflix and chill?
 More like Netflix and the sleep-deprived zombie apocalypse.